br80/zappy_python/00_intro/README.md

 Are you experienced in another programming language but curious about the power, flexibility and fun of Python?
 This series is for you.

+## Installation and Setup

+Python is very easy to install and set up.
+In order to write and run code though, you will need a text editor and terminal.

-## Text Editor and Terminal
+### Text Editor and Terminal

-You'll want a code-based text editor to read and write code.
-I recommend [Sublime Text](https://www.sublimetext.com/) for Mac and Linux, or [VSCode](https://code.visualstudio.com/) for Windows.
+For text editors, I recommend [Sublime Text](https://www.sublimetext.com/) for Mac and Linux, and [VSCode](https://code.visualstudio.com/) for Windows.

 You'll also want to start getting used to your computer's Command Line Interface.
 Mac and Linux come bundled with the Terminal program by default while VSCode comes with a built-in command line.

-## Installing Python
+### Installing Python

 You'll need to have Python 3 installed for this series.

-### Mac
+#### Mac

 1. Open a Terminal window on your Mac.